935963004/LaBraM/README.md

 ```
 ## Run Experiments
 ### Prepare pre-training data
 You should transfer raw EEG files (such as .cnt, .edf, .bdf, and so on) into hdf5-format files using the example code in dataset_maker/make_h5dataset_for_pretrain.py.
 Notably, you can also write your own codes for preprocessing EEG data.
-Make sure that the preprocessing is consistant with that of our paper, that is, removing useless channels, filtering between 0.1 Hz and 75 Hz, notch filtering of 50 Hz, resampling to 200 Hz, and setting the unit to $\mu V$.
+Make sure that the preprocessing is consistent with that of our paper, that is, removing useless channels, filtering between 0.1 Hz and 75 Hz, notch filtering of 50 Hz, resampling to 200 Hz, and setting the unit to $\mu V$.
 ### Train the neural tokenizer
 The neural tokenizer is trained by vector-quantized neural spectrum prediction.
 It is recommended to train it on platforms with 8 * NVIDIA GeForce RTX 3090 or better GPUs.
 ```bash